ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 kubectl apply -f deployment_weather_mcp.yaml
 ```

-To validate our MCP Server, we can use MCP Inspector.
-Let's port-forward our MCP Server and launch the inspector.
+### Test with MCP Inspector

+Let's validate our MCP server using the official MCP Inspector tool.

 Run this command to port-forward the MCP Server:

 ```bash
 kubectl port-forward svc/weather-mcp-server 8000:8080
 ```